atakanaltok/awesome-useful-websites/README.md

 * https://apps.npr.org/joy-generator/#story=intro&page=0 - Some ideas to help you tap into positive emotions, online and offline
 * https://musclewiki.com/
 * http://bitesize.io/ - Learn how to apply psychology based tips and notions in your daily life
-* https://jinay.dev/just-a-minute/ - For chronoception (sene of passing time)
+* https://jinay.dev/just-a-minute/ - To test your chronoception (sene of passing time)